Qatar Radio

-Qatar Radio (إذاعة قطر), abbreviated as QR, is a Qatar Government owned public service national radio station in Qatar which is owned and run by the public service broadcasting network Qatar General Broadcasting and Television Corporation (QGBTC).
-Broadcasting is multilingual, with Arabic, English, French and Urdu being represented.
+Qatar Radio (إذاعة قطر), abbreviated as QR, is a Qatar Government owned public service national radio station in Qatar which is owned and run by the public service broadcasting network Qatar Media Corporation (QMC).
+Broadcasting is multilingual, with Arabic, English, French, Urdu, and even Spanish being represented.

 History

 In 1965, Qatar's first radio station was created.
 It was broadcast on Fridays and relayed the Quran, religious programs and news.
 This event paved the way for the official formation of Qatar Radio on 25 June 1968.
 Broadcasts were made from the Al Kheesa transmission station.

 Qatar Radio started broadcasting on a medium wave in Arabic for a total daily duration of five hours during two periods: one and a half hours in the morning, and three hours in the evening.
 At the close of 1968, the transmission was upgraded from 10 kilowatts to 50 kilowatts.

 Transmission hours were raised to nine hours in 1969, and by 1970 had been increased to 13 hours.
 By 1982 there were nineteen hours of transmission, and finally in 2002 Qatar Radio began non-stop transmission.

 In an effort to cater to non-Arabic speakers, an English program was established in 1971.
 It had a transmission duration of one hour at that time, eventually increasing to 19 hours by 2004.

 In 1979, Qatar Radio installed a new short-wave transmitter which assisted in increasing the number of programs and transmission time.
 The station began broadcasting Urdu transmissions in 1980 on a medium wavelength for a duration of one hour.
 This time was raised to three hours in 1989.

 A program for French speakers was launched in 1985 on a medium wave, having a daily up-time of three hours.

 The Holy Quran service was launched by Qatar Radio in 1992.
 It discusses various aspects of the Quran and tackles modern-day issues in the context of Islam.